What Is a 501(c)(6) Membership Based Nonprofit?

 The 501(c)(6) designation includes membership-based organizations or clubs that promote the business interests of their members.
 Such organizations include trade associations and sports leagues.
 While charitable nonprofits must serve a public good and be supported by the public, a trade association and its cousins do not have to serve the public good.
 They can exist for the benefit of promoting the business interests of their members as long as their goal is not to make a profit.
 Thus, they can be called nonprofits.

 Typical ways that a 501(c)(6) nonprofit promotes the business interests of its members include gathering and presenting industry data to governmental bureaus and agencies and lobbying for legislation supportive of the group’s mutual interests.

 What are some other differences between charitable nonprofits and non-charitable nonprofits?
-A couple that stand out is that a 501(c)(6) does not need broad public support, just that of its members, nor widespread public recognition.
+A couple that stands out is that a 501(c)(6) does not need broad public support, just that of its members, nor widespread public recognition.

 What Are Some Examples of 501(c)(6) Organizations?

 There are several types of 501(c)(6) organizations, such as:

 - Chambers of Commerce

 - Pro Football leagues (these are business-based leagues, not amateur sports organizations, such as those included under the 501(c)(7) designation)

 All of these types of organizations have a business purpose.
 The IRS says that a business league must be an association of people with a shared business interest.
 The organization must serve the “common interests” of those members and must not engage in business for profit.
 The business league does not provide services for individuals, only the group.